Lecture on Democratic Innovations

 Project description

-Lectures on Democratic Innovation are given in the framework of the Master in Legislative Studies (University of Luxembourg) and for the Master in European Governance (University of Luxembourg)
+This lecture on Democratic Innovations is part of the program for the Master in Legislative Studies (University of Luxembourg) and for the Master in European Governance at the University of Luxembourg.

 The course aims to explore to what extent these “new” instruments of democracy can serve (at least partially) as an antidote to address the democratic deficit.
 The first part of the course will focus on discussing the different expressions of the democratic deficit as well as the normative issues raised by democratic innovations.
 The second part of the course will focus on the concrete analysis of democratic innovations and participatory practices in three areas: